Marvinrose/AfriHacks2023-QuickPayAfrica/README.md

 # QUICKPAYAFRICA README

-QuickPayAfrica QuickPayAfrica is an intuitive web app that connects African artisans with clients/customers thereby empowering small businesses and individuals in emerging economies and easily accept digital payments.
+QuickPayAfrica is an intuitive web app that connects African artisans with clients/customers thereby empowering small businesses and individuals in emerging economies and easily accept digital payments.

 ## How do I get set up?